-Chiang Kai Shek College History Timeline
+Chiang Kai Shek College: A Brief History

 - Initially offering a six-year Chinese program and four-year English program, Chiang Kai Shek High School is established in Manila with a student population of 273.